nadvolod/order-processing-agents/order-agents/src/main/java/com/nadvolod/order/fraud/README.md

 ## Questions?

 This is a learning demo.
 Feel free to:
-- Modify the failure rates to see different behaviors
+- Run different scenarios to see various behaviors
 - Add logging to understand the flow better
 - Implement your own AI agent variations
 - Experiment with the Temporal integration
+- Try the `payment-flaky` scenario multiple times to see different outcomes

 Happy learning!